 But, make no mistake.
 ThriveCart is not for every single online business.
 Its features have been engineered and optimized for specific types of users.

 Well, if you’re curious, it just so happens that we’re among the few that have had the chance to try out the features.
-Some of our team members here at The Digital Merchant (including yours truly) have tested ThriveCart for months now while paying close attention to its e-commerce functionalities, lead conversion capabilities, plus payment processing resources.
+Some of our team members here at The Digital Merchant (including yours truly) have tested ThriveCart for months now while paying close attention to its e-commerce functionalities, lead conversion rate improvement capabilities, plus payment processing resources.